Emerging Threats

 Is there a mitigation patch or update?

-To mitigate the possible impact that the cyberattack has had on their organization, the company isolated their systems and internal networks while the organization conducts a proper investigation to determine the impact of the issue.
+To mitigate the possible impact that the cyberattack had on its organization, the company isolated its systems and internal networks while the organization conducted a proper investigation to determine the impact of the issue.

 Think you’ve been exposed?